ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

    - You would need a `deployment.yaml` file with the configuration of your database to deployed to Kubernetes.
 See example of this [here](https://github.com/IBM-Cloud/jpetstore-kubernetes/blob/master/jpetstore/jpetstore.yaml){: external}.
 2. The second option would be to use the managed database-as-a-service (DBaaS) option.
 This option is usually easier to configure and provides built-in backups and scaling.
 You can find many different types of databases in the  [{{site.data.keyword.cloud_notm}} catalog](/catalog?category=databases#services).
 To use this option, you would need to do the following:
    - Create a managed database-as-a-service (DBaaS) from the [{{site.data.keyword.cloud_notm}} catalog](/catalog?category=databases#services).
    - Store database credentials inside a secret.
-You will learn more on secrets in the "Store credentials in Kubernetes secrets" section.
+You will learn more on secrets in the [Store credentials in Kubernetes secrets](#vm-to-containers-and-kubernetes-17) section.
    - Use the database-as-a-service (DBaaS) in your application.

 ## Decide where to store application files